awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ```
 const keyring = new KmsKeyringNode({
   generatorKeyId,
-  keyIds: [additionalKey, otherCmk]
+  keyIds: [additionalKey, otherKey]
 })
 ```

 ------

-Unlike an encryption keyring that uses all of the specified CMKs, you can decrypt an encrypted message using a decryption keyring that includes CMKs that are unrelated to the encrypted message, and CMKs that the caller doesn't have permission to use\.
+Unlike an encryption keyring that uses all of the specified AWS KMS keys, you can decrypt an encrypted message using a decryption keyring that includes AWS KMS keys that are unrelated to the encrypted message, and AWS KMS keys that the caller doesn't have permission to use\.
 If a decrypt call to AWS KMS fails, such as when the caller doesn't have the required permission, the AWS Encryption SDK just skips to the next encrypted data key\.

 ### Using an AWS KMS discovery keyring<a name="kms-keyring-discovery"></a>

-Typically, when decrypting, you provide an AWS KMS keyring that limits the CMKs that the AWS Encryption SDK can use to those that you specify\.
-However, you can also create an *AWS KMS discovery keyring*, that is, an AWS KMS keyring that doesn't specify any CMKs\.
-It allows the AWS Encryption SDK to ask AWS KMS to decrypt any encrypted data key in an encrypted message by using the CMK encrypted it, regardless of who owns or has access to that CMK\.
-The call succeeds only if the caller has `kms:Decrypt` permission on the CMK\.
+Typically, when decrypting, you provide an AWS KMS keyring that limits the AWS KMS keys that the AWS Encryption SDK can use to those that you specify\.
+However, you can also create an *AWS KMS discovery keyring*, that is, an AWS KMS keyring that doesn't specify any AWS KMS keys\.
+It allows the AWS Encryption SDK to ask AWS KMS to decrypt any encrypted data key in an encrypted message by using the AWS KMS key encrypted it, regardless of who owns or has access to that AWS KMS key\.
+The call succeeds only if the caller has `kms:Decrypt` permission on the AWS KMS key\.

 The following code instantiates an AWS KMS discovery keyring\.